-CREATING GREAT WEALTH TO CHILE THROUGH PROPERTY RIGHTS IN MINING
+CREATING WEALTH THROUGH PROPERTY RIGHTS IN MINING

-by José Piñera, Minister of Mining 1980-1981
+by José Piñera, former Mining Minister of Chile

 [en Español] [in Russian]

 In 1971, president Salvador Allende proposed a constitutional amendment to nationalize the four large American-owned copper mines.
 To avoid paying proper compensation, the amendment established that the State had "absolute, exclusive, inalienable and imprescriptible" ownership of minerals, thus changing overnight the centuries long legal tradition that miners could treat their mines ''as though they were their property".
 Regrettably, under heavy pressure from the government and the press, Congress approved this amendment unanimously.
 Consequently, private investment in mining came to a complete halt.